oikos-cash/oikos-docs-bsc/content/libraries/oikos.md

 As users exchange synths via `Exchanger.exchange()` or on [oikos.exchange](https://oikos.exchange), small fees are remitted, which get sent to OKS holders that enable the economy to exist.

-Users are able to withdraw their fees sUSD.
+Users are able to withdraw their fees oUSD.
 Users are entitled to fees once they've issued synths (to help create the economy generating the fees) and waited for a complete fee period to elapse (currently 7 days).
 Issuers are incentivised to maintain the ratio of collateral (OKS) to Synths such that the Synths in circulation are generally only worth 20% of the value of the Oikos Network Tokens backing them up via a penalty for being over 20% collateralised.
 This allows pretty severe price shocks to OKS without threatening the value of the Synths.

 Also it's worth noting that there's a decimal library being used for "floating point" math with 10^18 as the base.
 Also many of the contracts are provided behind a proxy contract for easy upgradability.